Tuesday, November 3, 2020

 Return a list of the strongest k values in the array. return the answer in any arbitrary order.

-Median is the middle value in an ordered integer list.
-More formally, if the length of the list is n, the median is the element in position ((n - 1) / 2) in the sorted list (0-indexed).
+The centre is the middle value in an ordered integer list.
+More formally, if the length of the list is n, the centre is the element in position ((n - 1) / 2) in the sorted list (0-indexed).

 Example 1: